alaradirik/mpi_relief/README.md

 mpiexec -n 4 python run.py −−i testcases/input0.tsv
 ```

 An example output with is given below.
-Slave processes printing their results in no particular order, the master process merges the output of the slave processes and prints the final result:
+Slave processes print their results in no particular order, the master process merges the output of the slave processes and prints the final result:
 ```
 SlaveP3: 12
 SlaveP1: 23